erysdren/TinyGL/README.md

 The minimum requirements to compile & run this code is ISO C99 compliance and a 32-bit processor respectively.

+TinyGL can also be installed as a system-wide library and then accessed with `pkg-config`.

 The original versions (in `.tar.gz` format) can be found in the "contrib" folder.

 ## Examples